Hi. I’m Cate Deans. Like Seth Godin, I’m a teacher, and I do projects.

 Fear filled my heart!
 “Is there another word?”
 “Well… you could say ‘graag’” (which sounded far harder, as Dutch uses a gutteral sound for ‘g’, similar to the Scottish ‘ch’ in ‘loch’).
 “Ahhh… what was the first word again?”

-After 5 mins of rehearsing my single word acquisition for the morning, I braved the 1οC snowy weather and walked the ten minutes in to town to buy my shampoo.
+After five minutes of rehearsing my single word acquisition for the morning, I braved the 1 degree Celcius snowy weather and walked the ten minutes into town to buy my shampoo.
 I was fine, until at the register the cashier asked me a question.
 “Huh!?
 Sorry?”
 She repeated for me slowly, obviously having worked out I wasn’t a native… “Wilt… u… een… tasje?”
 (Do you want a plastic bag?) and showing me a bag… “Uhh.. ja!”
 I raced home, breathing heavily. 🙂

-This experience is indelibly printed into my memory, even twenty years later… but it was not going to stop me.
+This experience is indelibly printed into my memory, even all these years later… but it was not going to stop me.
 If anything, it simply solidified my intent to learn to speak Dutch.

 I read children’s stories to the children, watched children’s television programs with them, played with them, and practiced with them.
 When I attended church, I no longer used the English interpreter, but just listened to the sermon in Dutch, and used a bilingual Bible.
 I sang the songs in Dutch, many of which had been translated from English so I knew the content already.
 I listened to Dutch pop artists, Dutch radio, watched Dutch movies.
 I listened a lot.